 The Court of Protection is a particular court in the United Kingdom.
 It specialises in issues surrounding individuals who cannot make decisions for themselves.
 Such individuals are often described as lacking mental capacity.
-The court plays a crucial role in safeguarding their rights and ensuring their well-being.
+The court plays an important role in safeguarding their rights and ensuring their well-being.

 Purpose of the Court